 Given the time urgency of Dhruv’s request, the CodementorX team recommended a senior React developer who previously worked for HP and Disney within 48 hours to kick-off the engagement.
 The developer went on to help Factmata complete the prototype before the deadline.

-Here is how the Chrome extension prototype works: whenever a user comes across a statement online, the AI-assisted tool will provide data that are relevant to the statement.
+Here is how the Chrome extension prototype works: whenever a user comes across a statement online, the AI-assisted tool will provide data that is relevant to the statement.
 The goal is to reduce the time and effort an average person takes to validate a piece of information, so he or she can make better decisions accordingly.
 The tool serves as the user-facing side for Factmata’s underlying fact-checking technology, which is critical to the company’s overall roadmap.

 While Factmata is still developing the product that is scheduled for release in 2018, they have already raised a seed-round investment from Mark Cuban, Zynga founder Mark Pincus, and Brightmail founder Sunil Paul.
 Unquestionably, fake news is a hard problem to tackle, but with the talented team Factmata has assembled, Dhruv is optimistic about their journey ahead.